 For Pipe Clogs

-To remedy a clogged pipe, Call For Plumbing plumbers use a heavy-duty, drain-clearing snake.
+To remedy a clogged pipe, Benjamin Franklin Plumbing plumbers use a heavy-duty, drain-clearing snake.
 The metal snake breaks apart the tenacious clog, allowing the clog materials to be flushed into the sewer —where they belong.

 We recommend NEVER using chemical drain cleaners.
 Either a potent acid or base, these caustic liquids have the tendency to destroy your pipes—along with the clog they were meant to target.
 In addition, like all concentrated chemicals, using them without proper ventilation poses a massive health hazard.